How to Freeze Properly How to Freeze Properly

 time 4 minutes

-As inhabitants of a country on the Baltic Sea, we are fortunate that ice swimming (morsowanie, derived from the Polish word mors, meaning ‘walrus’) is possible pretty much all year round.
+As inhabitants of a country on the Baltic Sea, we Poles are fortunate that ice swimming (morsowanie, derived from the Polish word mors, meaning ‘walrus’) is possible pretty much all year round.
 Anyone who has swum in the Baltic, even in the height of summer, will certainly know what I am talking about.

-Swimming in ice-cold water, however, brings a range of health benefits: less frequent upper-respiratory tract infections, improved blood circulation, better blood supply to the skin, faster metabolism, and regulation of the endocrine system (which is responsible for managing the body’s hormones).
+Swimming in ice-cold water, however, creates a range of health benefits: less frequent upper-respiratory tract infections, improved blood circulation, better blood supply to the skin, faster metabolism, and regulation of the endocrine system (which is responsible for managing the body’s hormones).
 Ice swimming slims and rejuvenates.
 It also causes the production of hormones responsible for feelings of contentment and euphoria.

 Information

-You’ve reached your free article’s limit this month.
+Breaking news!
+This is the second of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
-If you have an active subscription, please log in.

 Subscribe